 To initiate a WRITE EXTENDED ADDRESS REGISTER command, the WRITE ENABLE command must be executed to set the write enable latch bit to 1.

-(Note: The WRITE ENABLE command must NOT be executed on the N25Q256A83ESF40x and N25Q256A83E1240x devices.)
+Note: The WRITE ENABLE command is not necessary on line items that enable the additional RESET# pin.

 S# is driven LOW and held LOW until the eighth bit of the last data byte has been latched in, after which it must be driven HIGH.
 The command code is input on DQ0, followed by the data bytes.
 For dual SPI protocol, the command code is input on DQ[1:0], followed by the data bytes.
 For quad SPI protocol, the command code is input on DQ[3:0], followed by the data bytes.